 - Bring to a boil, turn down and cook for 30 minutes.

-- Add in the cooked moong beans and cook for 5 more minutes.
+- Add in the cooked mung beans and cook for 15 more minutes or untl beans are done.

 - Add salt and pepper to taste.